Abandoned & Little-Known Airfields:

 with 2 long T-hangars having been added at some point between 1988-98.

-In the 2002 USGS aerial photo, a total of 6 light single-engine aircraft were visible parked outside on the field.
+In the 2002 USGS aerial photo, a total of 6 light single-engine aircraft were visible parked at Howell Airport.

 The airport was otherwise identical in configuration to how it was depicted in the 1998 photo.